ManShum812/ManShum812/README.md

 ### Hi there 👋, my name is Man
 My personal GitHub is dedicated to my work and bug bounty activities.
 I develop scripts to identify vulnerabilities, successfully discovering numerous security issues for various companies.
-Through bug bounty programs on platforms like Hackerone and Bugcrowd, I have earned over $100k in bounties.
+Through bug bounty programs on platforms Hackerone and Bugcrowd, I have earned over $100k in bounties.

 Previously, I have worked at Fifth Third Bank and Comcast/Xfinity as a Security Engineer, where my responsibilities included managing the company's bug bounty program and identifying vulnerabilities in the company's applications.